Lee Fixel’s Addition leads $35 million investment in India’s Inshorts – TechCrunch

 Inshorts, which operates a popular news aggregator app in India, has raised $35 million in a new financing round led by Lee Fixel’s Addition as the Indian startup looks to scale its adjacent, social network platform.

 For Fixel, who wrote several high-profile checks to Indian firms while running Tiger Global, InShorts is the first Indian startup he is backing from his new VC firm.
-Fixel, who also invested in InShorts when he was at Tiger Global, has backed about six startups through Addition including New York Area-headquartered Odeko, which offers ordering and supply chain tools to cafes, Synk, which develops tools used to identify vulnerabilities, and dLocal, which operates a cross-border payment processor to connect global merchants to emerging markets.
+Fixel, who also invested in InShorts when he was at Tiger Global, has backed about six startups through Addition, including New York Area-headquartered Odeko, which offers ordering and supply chain tools to cafes; Synk, which develops tools used to identify vulnerabilities; and dLocal, which operates a cross-border payment processor to connect global merchants to emerging markets.

-SIG Global and Tanglin Venture Partners, also participated in Inshorts’ new round, which values the startup at about $125 million, a person familiar with the matter told TechCrunch.
+SIG Global and Tanglin Venture Partners also participated in Inshorts’ new round, which values the startup at about $125 million, a person familiar with the matter told TechCrunch.

 Azhar Iqubal, founder and chief executive of Inshorts, told TechCrunch in an interview that the startup raised the capital to further scale Public, a social network it launched in April 2019.